Add Used Coffee Grounds to Your Garden Soil and Get Amazing Results

-Lab report: Those free grounds really are good for your soil
+Lab report: Those Starbucks coffee grounds really are good for your soil

 Used coffee grounds make good soil amendments.
 That’s the buzz among gardeners lately.
 But what do your coffeepot’s leftovers really add to the soil?